|Madison, WI 2/19/2011. John Maddente photo|

-Collective bargaining is a mechanism many want scaled back because such "bargaining" over the decades is what led to the outsized, budget-busting wage and benefit packages for many public employees.
-Pushing it all down to the local levels makes sense.
-Instead of allowing the Left to spin this as destruction of collective bargaining "rights" -- it's more accurate and less emotional -- to characterize the legislation as a move toward distributed bargaining.
+Collective bargaining is a mechanism many want scaled back because such "bargaining" over the decades is what led to the out sized, budget-busting wage and benefit packages for many public employees.
+Pushing decisions down to the local levels makes sense.
+Instead of allowing the Left to spin this as destruction of "rights" -- it's more accurate and less emotional -- to characterize the legislation as a move toward distributed bargaining.

-If you're a public teacher reading this and you disagree with me, try thinking of it in the following terms.
-The rest of us cannot routinely "bargain" for higher benefits at any level.
-Instead we receive a market-based package, not a guarantee of permanent retirement income and Cadillac health care plans.
-If we find our employers' benefits or pay unacceptable -- we have the same option you do -- go elsewhere.
-We do not have, nor do we seek, any collective means to hold our employers hostage.
-No one should have such means and pretending this is some divine "right" doesn't make it so.
-Sorry.
+Claiming that collective bargaining is some divine "right" doesn't make it so.
+If you're a public teacher and you disagree, try looking at the issue in the following terms.
+Most of us cannot "bargain" for higher pay or benefits.
+Instead we receive a market-based pay package and a defined benefit plan, not a guarantee of retirement income and virtually free health care plans.
+If we feel that our benefits or pay packages are unacceptable -- we find work elsewhere.
+We do not have, nor do we seek, any collective means to hold employers (or taxpayers) hostage.

-One notion advanced by some on the Left, is that this legislation is all a surprise hijacking that nobody talked about before the election.
-That assertion is also false.
+Another notion advanced by some on the Left, is that this legislation is a surprise hijacking that nobody talked about before the election.
 Senator Lindsey Graham (R-SC) speaking this morning on Meet The Press explained how measures in the bill causing such a stir, are a well documented facet of candidate Walker's campaign before he took office and informed voters knew as much when they elected him.
-Arguably, it is a significant reason that they did elect him.
+Arguably, it is a one reason that they did elect him.

 I hope that this stalemate doesn't turn violent.
-We can disagree without throwing punches.
-What I saw yesterday worried me.
+We can all disagree without throwing punches, but what I saw yesterday worried me.